twilio/twilio-python/docs/getting-started.rst

 Digging Deeper
 ========================

 The full power of the Twilio API is at your fingertips.
-The :ref:`user-guide` explains all the awesome features available to use.
+The `Twilio API Docs <https://twilio.com/docs>` explains all the awesome features available to use.